Sienci-Labs/Resources/gsender/gs-edge-features.md

 If you used to see a feature here but don’t see it any longer, it’s likely been added into the main version of gSender!
 Look for it on the other gSender documentation pages.

-For this version of Edge, which we call *New U* we focused on a UI refresh.
-Our goals for this update are as follows:
+The core of our next iteration of gSender Edge is a User Interface (UI) refresh with a few specific goals in mind.
+As gSender has evolved over the years, with new features and support for various new hardware extensions and firmware, we’ve inevitably run into constraints within the current design - space, look and feel, and responsiveness.
+We’d like to spend the next Edge cycle addressing these constraints with a few other goals in mind.
+For this version of Edge, which we call *New U* our goals are as follows:

 - Maintaining gSender primary principles of simplistic unopinionated controls, substitute technical jargon for simple language, and only showing functionality that you need for your specific machine.
 - Better support for various screen sizes (from desktop down to phone) and more intuitive, usable touchscreen support.